Trucking Accidents and Fault

 - In most backing crash fatalities (98 percent), trucks were the encroaching vehicle.
 However, backing crash fatalities account for less than 1 percent of all reported trucking accidents.

 A dangerous truck accident can happen without warning.
 If you or someone you love suffered serious injuries in a trucking crash, you should discuss your case with a Naperville trucking accident lawyer to learn more about filing a claim for compensation.
-Contact Woodruff Johnson & Evans today to discuss your case.
+Contact Woodruff Johnson & Evans Law Offices today to discuss your case.